 - 1 tablespoon fresh lime juice

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-Combine black beans, corn, tomatoes, avocado, red onion, and cilantro in a mixing bowl.
+- Combine black beans, corn, tomatoes, avocado, red onion, and cilantro in a mixing bowl.
 Stir together to combine.

-In separate small bowl, combine olive oil, lime & lemon juice, garlic, and salt.
+- In separate small bowl, combine olive oil, lime & lemon juice, garlic, and salt.
 Stir with a fork and pour over the salad.
 Stir together until combined.